arangodb/docs/arangograph/notebooks.md

 **Collection Commands**

 - `%listCollections` - lists the collections on the selected current database.
-- `%whichCollection` - which collection is currently selected?
+- `%whichCollection` - returns the collection name that is currently selected.
 - `%createCollection collectionName` - creates a collection.
 - `%selectCollection collectionName` - selects a collection as the current collection.
 - `%getCollection collectionName` - gets a collection for variable assignment,